marlens123/pond_segmentation/README.md

 - Run ```python predict.py --data [path_to_netCDF_file]```.
 - Predicted images can be found in ```data/prediction/predicted/```.
 The resulting melt pond fraction can be found in ```metrics/melt_pond_fraction/mpf.csv```.

+So far, melt pond fraction results are only exemplary because of insufficient model performance.

 To fine-tune the model:

 - Run ```python fine_tune.py --pref [pref_name] --use_dropout --use_class_weights```, where ```pref_name``` will be used as identifier for the model weights and tracking.
 By default, the data in ```data/training/``` will be used.